jessecambon/jessecambon.github.io/_drafts/2019-11-20-quasiquotation-demo.md

 variables.

-Another approach might be to store that name of a new group by variable in a variable like this `groupby_var <- "vs"` and then use `groupby_var` in our code (ie. `group_by(groupby_var)`.
+Another approach might be to store that name of a new group by variable in a variable like this `groupby_var <- "vs"` and then use “groupby\_var” in our code (ie. `group_by(groupby_var)`.
 However, if you were to try this you would find it doesn’t work because of the way dplyr works.
 The group\_by function expects the variable (or variables) you want to aggregate by as inputs.
 It does not expect the variable names to be in quotes and it doesn’t expect you to give it a variable that contains the name of the variable you want to aggregate by.

-Essentially, we need a way to tell the group\_by function to look at the value stored in `groupby_var` and use that value as a variable name.
+Essentially, we need a way to tell the group\_by function to look at the value stored in “groupby\_var” and use that value as a variable name.
 This is the type of operation that quasiquotation is built for.
 In the example below we use the [quo](https://rlang.r-lib.org/reference/quotation.html) function and the